"Scanning Tunneling Microscopy

 Group of Prof. Dr. Joost Wintterlin

-Model of a closed-packed cobalt surface with a monoatomic step.
+Model of a close-packed cobalt surface with a monoatomic step.
 The reactions of the cobalt-catalyzed Fischer-Tropsch synthesis take place on such surfaces.

 © Copyright 2017 Universität München, Alle Rechte vorbehalten